slerman12/Help-me/7-Ongoing.md

 “Because you are the representative of the policy behind them.”

-“Well the policy is currently being **broken**.
+“Well the policy is currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”